Schedule logistics operations

 Overview

 This standard is about scheduling logistics operations to meet customer requirements.
-It covers identifying the type of operation required, planning, scheduling methods and resolving problems with the schedule.
+It covers identifying the type of operation required, planning, using scheduling methods, risk assessment, and communication with customers to manage scheduling issues.
 It could apply to vehicle scheduling, driver scheduling, freight scheduling and journey planning.
-In today's logistics operations industry scheduling may involve extensive use of technology such as Computerised Vehicle Route Scheduling (CVRS).

 Performance criteria